franzmoca/opencode-lombok/README.md

 `opencode-lombok` is an OpenCode plugin that adds Lombok support to Java projects.

-This plugin was originally part of [opencode PR #8031](https://github.com/anomalyco/opencode/pull/8031).
+This plugin was inspired by [opencode PR #8031](https://github.com/anomalyco/opencode/pull/8031).

 It automatically: